thomatrixting/okendo_virtual_assistant/README.md

 - `-d`: Requests a detailed response from the assistant.
 - `--help`: Displays usage information.
-- `--detail`: use a less restrictive setup of `deepseek-coder` so it will take more time but generate beter responses in return
+- `--detail`: use a less restrictive setup of `deepseek-coder` so it will take more time but generate better responses in return

 #### Example Commands: